 \section{Introduction}

-The convergence of quantum information science and wireless communication is driving the development of a new class of systems that promise secure communication, high-precision sensing, and distributed quantum computing \cite{9749227,9928082}.
-Among these, optical wireless communication (OWC) systems, which use light for high-speed data transfer, have emerged as a promising platform for enabling quantum-enhanced applications, including quantum key distribution (QKD), quantum sensing, and local-area quantum networks \cite{9928082,11021496,hasan2023quantum,xu2024optical,10974735}.
-A fundamental requirement across nearly all such applications is the ability to distribute and detect entangled or single photons with extremely high temporal precision, often at the picosecond scale \cite{liu2019energy}.
+The convergence of quantum information science and wireless communication is enabling a new class of systems that support secure communication, high precision sensing, and distributed quantum processing \cite{9749227,9928082}.
+Among the available physical platforms, optical wireless communication has emerged as a particularly attractive candidate for realizing quantum enhanced networking functionalities, including quantum key distribution, quantum sensing, and local area quantum networks \cite{9928082,11021496,hasan2023quantum,xu2024optical,10974735}.
+A fundamental requirement across all such applications is the ability to distribute and detect entangled or single photons with extremely high temporal precision, typically at the picosecond level \cite{liu2019energy}.

-This stringent requirement for temporal precision becomes especially critical in protocols such as QKD and entanglement swapping, where synchronization between a central node and multiple users must reach the picosecond level.
-In these scenarios, the identification of correlated photon detection events depends on extremely narrow coincidence windows.
-Even minor clock offsets or uncertainties in propagation delay can significantly degrade system performance, increasing error rates and undermining quantum coherence \cite{ge2024reduction,ge2023analysis}.
-As a result, time synchronization is not merely an engineering challenge but a fundamental physical necessity in quantum communication systems.
+This requirement becomes especially critical in protocols such as quantum key distribution and entanglement swapping, where the identification of correlated detection events relies on narrow coincidence windows.
+Even small clock offsets or uncertainties in propagation delay can significantly degrade detection fidelity, increase error rates, and compromise quantum coherence \cite{ge2024reduction,ge2023analysis}.
+Consequently, time synchronization is not merely an implementation detail but a core physical requirement for reliable quantum communication.